Current location

 pvtistes

 JUST DO IT.
 GO!
 Take the risk, what’s the worst that can happen?
 Experience life and a new culture – immerse yourself in the possibilities of what could be.
-Don’t over analyze the negatives (money, fear, anxiety) and focus on how strong of an experience it will be and don’t look back.
+Don’t over analyze the negatives (money, fear, anxiety).
+Focus on how strong of an experience it will be and don’t look back.
 Sure, I had some money saved up that helped, but there was a time where that was all gone and I had to work hard to make things work, and I did!
 Everything always works out if you want it to.

 pvtistes

-What are your projects now ?
+What are your plans now ?

 I will be back to France for the rest of my life, Paris is my second home now.
 I’ll be doing a bit of travelling in the new year, while working on some projects.
 I’m not exactly sure, but that’s the beauty of it.
 My life used to be so planned and scheduled, now I’m just doing what makes me happy, so we’ll see where I end up!